BrentDouglas/chainlink/README.md

 ```

 Copy [test.template.properties](test.template.properties)
-to `test.properties` and set `tck.source` to the directory you checked
-the sources out at (`<target>` in the above command).
-This file is used
+to `test.properties`.
+This file is used to configure maven to run the
-to configure maven to run the tests.
-All properties in this file will
+tests.
+All properties in this file will be passed to Failsafe and
-be passed to Failsafe and available from `System.getProperty(...)` in
-the test JVM.
+available from `System.getProperty(...)` in the test JVM.

 Copy [chainlink-tck.template.properties](tck/chainlink-tck.template.properties)
 to `chainlink-tck.properties` though it is only used for transports